Deterministic algorithms for the Lovasz Local Lemma: simpler, more general, and more parallel: Simulating the MT algorithm

-The algorithm for Lemma~\ref{lem-post} depends on the following definition taken from \cite{mt3}: \begin{definition}[Consistent wdags] For a wdag $G$ and $i \in [n]$, we define $G[i]$ to the induced subgraph on all vertices $w \in G$ with $i \sim L(w)$.
-Note that $G[i]$ is \emph{linearly} ordered.

-We say that a pair of wdags $G, H$ are \emph{consistent} if for each $i \in [n]$, either $G[i]$ is an initial segment of $H[i]$ or $H[i]$ is an initial segment of $G[i]$. \end{definition}
+The algorithm depends on the following definition taken from \cite{mt3}: \begin{definition}[Consistent wdags] For a wdag $G$ and $i \in [n]$, we define $G[i]$ to the induced subgraph on all vertices $w \in G$ with $L(w) \in \mathcal B_i$.
+We say a pair of wdags $G, H$ are \emph{consistent} if for each $i \in [n]$, either $G[i]$ is an initial segment of $H[i]$ or $H[i]$ is an initial segment of $G[i]$. \end{definition}